inko-lang/inko/docs/source/getting-started/compared.md

 ## Rust

-Rust is a statically typed, object-oriented, and compiles to machine code.
+Rust is statically typed, object-oriented, and compiles to machine code.
 For memory management both Rust and Inko use single ownership, though their implementations, benefits and drawbacks differ.
 For example, Rust is strict at compile-time, removing the need for runtime checks.
 Inko performs some of its